From The Giant’s Campaign, a Novel

 * * *

-Orson removed a gauntlet but then jerked up at a protracted, hollow exhalation behind him.
-“Hmm, what’s this?”
-He got up off his haunches and walked over to Lim while lazily fitting the rings to his exposed hand.
-When he had them all on, he replaced the metal glove and paced, looking down slantwise at Lim’s head.
-A moment later, his helmet cocked back slightly in confusion.
-He stooped and drew near to Lim’s face.
+Orson removed his left gauntlet and was about to fit the rings to his exposed hand, when there was a protracted, hollow exhalation behind him.
+He stiffened a moment in surprise, then got up off his haunches and walked over to Lim.
+While lazily putting on the rings, he paced, looking down slantwise at Lim’s head, and then replaced the gauntlet with an air of distraction.
+A moment later, his helmet tilted as he stooped and drew near to Lim’s face.

-Megaera’s panic and helplessness had reduced her to dull animal misery with no thought beyond vague gratitude at his distraction, at being spared for a few moments longer.
+Megaera’s panic and helplessness had reduced her to dull animal misery with no thought beyond vague gratitude at being spared for a few moments.
 She felt neither surprise nor hope when a glistening black filament shot from Lim’s mouth into Orson’s helm below the nose guard.
 The big man jerked to his feet, stretching the cord taut.
 He drew out Bugclaw.
-The cord pulsed and dropped away, just before he could swat it.
-He steadied himself, and then shook, the plates of his armor rattling.
-He swayed, stumbled back.
+The cord pulsed and dropped away, just before Orson could swat it.
+He drew himself to full height, went rigid, and then began to shake.
+The plates of his armor rattled softly and then louder and louder.
 The flail slipped from his grasp; he pitched forward on his knees.
 Megaera could hear his rapid, shallow breaths echoing in the helmet.
 Another spasm hit him, and this time, he fell headlong just beyond Limax, the dark opening of his helm turned toward her but still concealing the face within.

 Torchlight slid wetly over something that boiled from Limax’s mouth, a gray semisolid mass expanding to nearly the size of his head.
 It had a dark oval on top, wrinkled like some curdled skim.
 The thing flowed over to the helmet.
 A bulbed tentacle arched toward the eye hole of Orson’s helm, drawing back, and then pushing into the open space between the cheek guards.
 The mass followed partway in.
-A moment later, there was a hideous wet noise, very faint but intelligible: the sound of meat being sawed, interspersed with crunching.
+A moment later, there was a hideous sound, very faint but intelligible: the sawing of meat, and the crunching of bone.

 Orson’s limbs flopped a moment, then stilled.
 The crunching and rasping became fainter, replaced by a slow squelch.
-There was a soft wet pop and then a sucking noise, followed by another.
+There was a soft wet pop and then a sucking noise, followed by a second pop.
 The mass worked its way into the helmet by degrees.

-Abruptly the spell of binding shattered, and Megaera pushed herself upright, injured hand protesting, and backed away.
+Abruptly the spell of binding shattered, and Megaera pushed herself upright, injured hand protesting, and she backed away.
 Her head cleared.
 She considered attacking the creature, but then a warmth in the floor beneath her palms drew her attention.
-She had backed into a teleportation circle and now its runed edge began a pulsing glow.
+She had backed into a teleportation circle whose runed edge pulsed with light.

 Freshly panicked, Megaera rolled out of the circle just as an ogre in plate armor appeared.
 His breastplate had been dented and a pauldron hung loose at his shoulder, exposing a deep red gash beneath.
 His head bore no helmet, and the skin of his face was blistered and charred.
 She glanced over to Bugclaw lying several yards away.
 The ogre cast about with a ponderous turn of his great neck and shoulders.
-He marked Megaera first before she could make a move and then the bodies splayed on the ground.
+He marked Megaera first and then the bodies splayed on the ground.
 Megaera followed his gaze.
-The creature was gone.
+The gray mass was gone.
 Only a faint gleam of slime on Orson’s helmet remained.

 “My lord?” the ogre intoned, glancing back at Megaera.
 His blazing eyes promised a reckoning.